 At the law office Stephen L. Chung, Esquire, we can explain the many exceptions to limited tort status.
 These exceptions include: The vehicle that struck you is not registered in Pennsylvania but another state

-These exceptions highlight why it is important to call Stephen L. Chung, Esquire, for a free consultation about your accident – even if you selected the limited tort options.
+These exceptions highlight why it is important to call Full tort and limited tort automobile insurance lawyer Stephen L. Chung, Esquire, for a free consultation about your accident – even if you selected the limited tort options.
 There may be an exception that is applicable in your case that will allow you to seek compensation for pain and suffering, even if you didn’t suffer a serious injury.

 You can still file a lawsuit to recover economic damages even if you are limited tort.
-An experienced and knowledgeable personal injury attorney like Stephen L. Chung, Esquire, can determine whether you are full or limited tort, help you get the medical attention you need and review your medical records to determine if you suffered a serious injury.
+An experienced and knowledgeable car accident lawyer Philadelphia like Stephen L. Chung, Esquire, can determine whether you are full or limited tort, help you get the medical attention you need and review your medical records to determine if you suffered a serious injury.
 He can provide answers to your questions and explain how a personal injury case proceeds.
 You can concentrate on your recovery while Mr. Chung works diligently to get you the compensation you deserve for your injuries suffered by another’s negligence or carelessness.

 Contact the Law Office of Stephen L. Chung, Esquire at 215-688-5777 to schedule your free initial consultation and learn more about how you can seek the compensation you need and deserve.